thiagofdso/adapta-chat/README.md

 ## Usage

 This project provides two interactive web interfaces and can also be used programmatically.
+It supports an expanded list of AI models, including Gemini, Claude, GPT, Claude Opus, Deepseek, Grok-4, GPT-OSS, Deepseek-R1, O3, and O4-Mini.

 ### Web Interfaces

 #### Simple Chat (`app_chat.py`)

 A straightforward chat interface for having a one-on-one conversation with a selected AI model.
+It now includes **internet search capabilities** (Google, Scientific, Deep Research) accessible via a button next to the chat input, allowing the AI to fetch real-time information.

 To start this application, run:
 ```sh